Joey Logano

-Early life

-Logano was born in Middletown, Connecticut, the son of Deborah B. and Thomas J. Logano.
-His father is of Italian ancestry.
-As a child, he also played ice hockey in addition to racing.

 Racing career

 Early racing career

-Logano began his racing career in 1996 as a 6-year-old quarter midget racer living in Connecticut.
-In 1997, he won his first Eastern Grand National Championship in the Jr. Stock Car Division.
-He followed it up with a Jr. Honda Division Championship in 1998 and in early 1999 a Lt.
+Logano began his racing career in 1996 as a six-year-old quarter midget racer living in Connecticut.
+In 1997, he won his first Eastern Grand National Championship in the Junior Stock Car Division.
+He followed it up with a Junior Honda Division Championship in 1998 and in early 1999 a Lt.
 Mod.
 Division Championship.
 Later in 1999, Logano won three New England Regional Championships in Sr. Stock, Lt.
 Mod, and Lt.
 B divisions.

-He spent a couple years racing various forms of pavement Late Model racing.
+He spent a couple of years racing on various forms of pavement Late Model racing.

-Veteran Nextel Cup Series driver Mark Martin, who was driving for Jack Roush (Roush Fenway Racing) at the time, called Logano "the real deal"; when Logano was 15, Martin said "I am high on Joey Logano because I am absolutely, 100-percent positive, without a doubt that he can be one of the greatest that ever raced in NASCAR.
+Veteran Nextel Cup Series driver Mark Martin, who was driving for Jack Roush (Roush Fenway Racing) at the time, called Logano "the real deal"; when Logano was fifteen, Martin said "I am high on Joey Logano because I am absolutely, 100-percent positive, without a doubt that he can be one of the greatest that ever raced in NASCAR.
 I'm positive.
 There's no doubt in mind."
 Logano was also nicknamed "sliced bread" (as in the greatest thing since) by two-time Busch Series champion Randy LaJoie.

 In 2005, he ran in one FASCAR Pro Truck Series race at the New Smyrna Speedway, started first and finished second.
 He raced in the USAR Hooters Pro Cup Series, competing seven times in the Northern Division, and winning once at Mansfield, two Southern Division races, and five Championship Series races.
 The following season, he continued racing in the USAR Hooters Pro Cup Series.
 He raced in twelve Southern Division races, winning twice at South Georgia Motorsports Park and USA International Speedway.
 He ran in one USAR Hooters Pro Cup Series, Northern Division race, and six Championship Series races.